 There are multiple components that make up a business plan.
 While you’re busy working on your market research or executive summary, there may be other parts of the plan that seem like they’ll be a piece of cake to write — like the executive team section.

 In theory, listing out the names of the executive team should be easy.
 It’s just people, right?

 The reality is that even if you’re a solo entrepreneur, this section needs to have some meat to it.
 And if you’re someone who’s writing a business plan for a business that has lots of team members, it may be tough to decide who to include.

 For example, I’ve had clients who are inventors.
-They focus on product development, and there’s a whole host of people who are involved right from inception.
+They focus on product development, and it involves a whole host of people right from inception.

-In that case, who gets listed as a core founder and what information should you include about each person?f
+In that case, who gets listed as a core founder and what information should you include about each person?

 Let’s dig into this a little deeper.

 Why Your Executive Team Section Matters

 You may think you know exactly why you’ve decided to start up your new business.
 This section is where the rubber hits the road, so to speak.
 It is the section where you have to actually articulate the why behind your business, and dig deep to look at your own motivations.

 When working on this section, you may find yourself facing some truths you weren’t expecting.
 Starting a business isn’t always a rational decision.
 As you start to answer questions and examine if you’re doing this for the right reasons, what it reveals may be surprising.